-To carry out a full system reset, connect to the terminal port via a serial connection (as described in Section 7 on page 60).
-During the middle part of the boot phase, when the text @GURALP SYSTEMS and the firmware version number is displayed, key

-+ R. This causes all settings (except Username, Password and Bluetooth PIN) to revert to their factory default values, and the Minimus2 will re-boot.
+To carry out a full system reset, connect to the terminal port via a serial connection (as described in Section 8 on page 5959).
+During the middle part of the boot phase, when the text @GURALP SYSTEMS and the firmware version number is displayed, key to revert to their factory default values, and the Minimus2 will re-boot.
 It may be necessary to enter this key combination several times.

-Once the "@GURALP SYSTEMS" banner has been printed, keying Ctrl + R (at least once) will cause all settings (except Username, Password and Bluetooth PIN) to revert to their default values and cause the Minimus2 to reboot.
+Once the "@GURALP SYSTEMS" banner has been printed, keying Ctrl + R (at least once) will cause all settings (except Username, Password and Bluetooth PIN) to revert to their default values and cause the Minimus, to reboot.

-8 Appendix 1 - Instrument/channel names
+9 Appendix 1 - Instrument/channel names